 Use of these computers is restricted to academic purposes and to Seattle University students, faculty and staff (a Seattle University network ID and password is required).
 Computers are available on a first come, first serve basis.

-The printers in the Library & Learning Commons are connected to the Seattle University P-Counter System.
+The printers in the Library & Learning Commons are multifunction devices, connected to Seattle University's Managed Print Services (MPS).